virtualkergan/my-wordle/README.md

 ## motivation

 I wanted a chance to practice creating a GUI using the javax.swing framework.
+I also wanted to design and implement a project on my own using the content that I learned in my CSC 116 introductory computer science class at NCSU.

 ## notes